-The typical ARM loan has an initial APR that is guaranteed to remain constant for the first 1-10 years of the repayment period, while stipulating a maximum APR adjustment that may occur each subsequent adjustment period (usually 12 months).
+The typical ARM loan has an initial APR that is guaranteed to remain constant for the first 1-15 years of the repayment period, while stipulating a maximum APR adjustment that may occur each subsequent adjustment period (usually 12 months, but can be as high as 180 months).
 For example, an ARM loan may have an initial guaranteed APR of 6% for the first 36 months, after which it could increase by a maximum of .25% per year.

 ARM loans usually come with a rate cap, which is the maximum APR that can be charged.
 So if an ARM loan has a rate cap of 10%, that will be most the lender can charge you during the repayment period.
 However, be aware that if you are being charged the maximum APR and the rate later falls to below the maximum, the lender will likely try to recover their losses by not lowering your APR (referred to as a carryover).